johnnyjack123/YouTube_Downloader/README.md

 2. Select a folder where the video will be saved after download.
 Use the integrated explorer for this, which you can access via the corresponding button.

-3. Choose the download quality.
-Best means that the best available stream where audio and video are already merged will be downloaded.
+3. Choose the download quality. `Best` means that the best available stream where audio and video are already merged will be downloaded.
 This is most likely not the best video quality available.
-In this case, you have to choose Best video and best audio (separated downloads, merged after download, sometimes providing better quality) or select a custom resolution.
+If you wanna download the video in the best possible quality, choose `Best video and best audio (separated downloads, merged after download, sometimes providing better quality)` or select a custom resolution.
 If you check the checkbox for a custom resolution, you can choose your preferred resolution.

 4. You can choose an output video container.
 If you download in low resolutions, you will probably not get the selected video container.
 This happens because a pre-merged video and audio stream is used, which is downloaded as-is.
 For higher resolutions, there are no pre-merged streams, so YouTube-dlp running in the background will merge audio and video together.
 In this case, it will also convert the video container to the one you chose.